 Earthworms are extremely important and play a vital role in recycling plant nutrients and aerating the soil.
-By taking part in this survey, you'll help improve our knowledge of earthworms and the soils they live in - something we know surprisingly little about.

 Taking part is simple and fun.
-To get started, download our easy-to-follow instructions and earthworm identification key.

-Soil and earthworm activity sheets
+Children's activity sheets

 Make your own wormery with the soil and earthworm activity sheets available in our Kids Zone.